Augmented Reality vs Virtual Reality: What Real Estate Developers Need to Know

 - Project Stage: The stage of the project you are trying to enhance using AR or VR may dictate which is more effective.
 In real estate, VR can provide a fully interactive experience of a property, while AR can provide additional information and interactivity to the real-world experience.
 AR performs using mostly real-world environment; if your project is complete and you want to highlight a change to its current reality, AR may be more beneficial.
 Alternatively, if you are trying to promote a project that isn't yet complete or open to viewings, VR may be more beneficial as it is completely virtual and can help visualize the final product.

-- Target Audience: Consider who your target audience is and if they would benefit from the immersive experiences that AR or VR can provide.
+- Target Audience: Consider who your target audience is and which experience serves them better.
 AR can enhance your audience's understanding of a property by providing them with up-to-date information.
-VR can enhance your audience's experience of a property by giving them a unique immersive experience of a property that they may not be able to visit in person.
+VR can give your audience a firsthand feel for a property they may not be able to visit in person.